hockyy/peertocp/README.md

   - [@codemirror/collab OT](https://github.com/codemirror/collab), based on [Codemirror Collab Website Example](https://github.com/codemirror/website/tree/master/site/examples/collab) for code editor
   - Synchronized array for shell sharing

+`y-websocket` and `y-webrtc` being used is from a costumized repo, consider running `npm run gitdeps` to refresh if a provider error occurs.

 ## Client Guide

 Make sure the server is running, all the constant values and servers are defined on the top of the application.